John R. Thistlethwaite: Daily World history

 The Daily World was sold to Worrel Newspapers Inc. in 1972.
 The New York Times Company acquired eight daily papers, including the TimesDaily, from Worrell in 1982.
 Gannett Company acquired the Daily World from the Times Company in 2000.

 Death and legacy

 Thistlethwaite died the morning of Saturday, April 6, 1996, at Opelousas General Hospital, still a resident of Opelousas.
 Religious services were held at United Methodist Church, Opelousas, on April 9, conducted by the Rev. Ted Standley, and he was buried in the town's Bellevue Memorial Park Cemetery.
-He was a member of the Boston Club of New Orleans, the board of regent of the Louisiana Universities, a delegate to the Constitutional Convention of 1973, a member of Delta Kappa Epsilon fraternity at Tulane University, a former member of Opelousas City Planning Commission, and a former president of the Louisiana Press Association from 1959-60.
+He was a member of the Boston Club of New Orleans, the board of regent of the Louisiana Universities, a delegate to the Constitutional Convention of 1973, a member of Delta Kappa Epsilon fraternity at Tulane University, a former member of Opelousas City Planning Commission, and a former president of the Louisiana Press Association from 1959 to 1960.
 He was a recipient of the Chamber of Commerce Citizen of the Year Award and the Sertoma Service to Mankind Award.